AmeyaMahankal/GMD/BlogPosts/BlogPost1_Roll_a_Ball.md

 ## Moving Collectibles
-dynamic, we added moving obstacles and collectibles.
+To make the environment feel more dynamic and chaotic, we added moving obstacles and collectibles.
 We got the idea from the Enemy object, so we used Unity’s NavMesh for pathfinding and ensured that collectible items are zooming through the playable space in random directions.
 To make the environment feel more

 ![Untitled design (2)](https://github.com/user-attachments/assets/d54b7810-83c2-4a76-ad83-3f1b44cbc56c)

 ## Jumping
-Rolling is fun and all, but jump

-ing adds more control and fun to the game, most importantly it adds more chaos We modified the player’s movement script to allow jumping using the space bar.
+Rolling is fun and all, but jumping adds more control and fun to the game, most importantly it adds more chaos We modified the player’s movement script to allow jumping using the space bar.

 To implement this, we started by introducing two variables. `isGrounded` which would tell us if the player is on the ground and `jumpForce` to control how powerful the jump is